 Development at the base continued at a rapid pace after the United States’ entry into World War II, and by the end of 1942 approximately 1,000 barracks for enlisted, 70 officer’s quarters, and another 400 various buildings were completed and in use.
 These other buildings included 12 chapels, a post hospital, six fire houses, warehouses, and headquarters and administrative facilities.

 For recreation, there were four movie theaters, a gym, several enlisted clubs, and a main post exchange; as well as several satellite PXs.
 Transportation infrastructure was critical and involved both an Army airfield and railways being constructed to facilitate moving troops on and off base.
-Blackstone Army Airfield consisted of multiple runways, an air-control tower, and the post’s only hanger.
+Blackstone Army Airfield consisted of multiple runways, an air-control tower, and the post’s only hangar.
 Two rail spurs to the camp were connected to the nation’s existing rail infrastructure.

 The Army also built and maintained its own water and sewage plants to assure adequate sanitation and potable water for the post.
 In the 1980s, these facilities were transferred to the control of the town of Blackstone.
 Two prisoner-of-war camps, and nine smaller satellite camps in nearby counties, housed approximately 6,000 German POWs.
 Many of these POWs were brought to the United States to perform farm work and other non-war-related jobs as allowed by the Geneva Convention.